PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 ## zephyr\subsys\bluetooth\Kconfig
 This file has been changed a lot in the Zephyr RTOS v3.5.
 So, the main file is used and the changes of eAFH has been inserted to lines 219 to 241.

+## zephyr\subsys\bluetooth\controller\CMakeLists.txt
+This file has been changed a lot in the Zephyr RTOS v3.5.
+So, the main file is used and the changes of eAFH has been inserted to lines 148 to 164.